Online TEFL or CELTA?

 As well as private language schools, many online TEFL graduates are freelancing, teaching immigrants, hosting and teaching English in their own home and teaching English online.
 Most of these positions will not require a CELTA.
 A good online TESOL provider will assist with links to TESOL jobs with international schools and agencies.
 At Global English TESOL, our newly trained teachers are in great demand by international employers across the globe.

-While some employers may still ask for a CELTA and accept no other (more so in English speaking countries) the real truth is that the demand for qualified English language teachers abroad is absolutely huge.
-There are different geographical preferences, but if you have English as your native tongue (especially English/Irish/American/Canadian/Australian/NZ/S. African passports) then there are few limits to where you can teach, especially if you also have a university degree.
+While some employers may still ask for a CELTA and accept no other (more so in English speaking countries) the real truth is that, pandemic aside, the demand for qualified English language teachers abroad has always been absolutely huge.
+There are different geographical preferences, but if you have English as your native tongue (especially English/Irish/American/Canadian/Australian/NZ/S. African passports) a good quality TESOL and a degree, much of the non-English speaking world is open to you.

 Hold your arms out as wide as you can.
 This represents your chances of employment worldwide as an EFL teacher if you have a CELTA + degree and are a native English speaker.
 Narrow your reach slightly, and this represents your chances with a good, online TESOL certificate + degree and native speaker ability.
 In short, if you're flexible about where you go, there's not much in it.